neophob/wpc-emu/HARDWARE.md

 Track state of the fliptronics state in one byte

 ## Input switches
-Keep the state of the 8 by 8 matrix in memory, know
+Keep the state of the 8 by 8 matrix in memory.
+Use the Active Row counter to select next row

 ## State sender
-Interval task that sends its state 20 - 60 times per second to the simulator.
+Interval task that sends its state 15/30/60 times per second to the simulator.
 A second version might send the data only if there were state changes

 ## Trigger